Limassol: Amathus

 Amathus is an ancient city-kingdom, located about 11 km east of Limassol, dating back to 1100 BC, with a rich history with various influences by various civilisations.
 The most notable ruin is considered to be the Temple of Aphrodite, a major centre of worship and a sacred place for ceremonies and offerings, sitting atop the Acropolis of Amathus.
-Many tombs dating to the Iron Age can be found, as well as remnants of public baths and other buildings in the ancient Agora.
-One of the most remarkable finds from Amathus is a large limestone amphora, now housed in the Louvre Museum in Paris.
+Many tombs dating to the Iron Age are present, as well as remnants of public baths and other buildings in the ancient agora.
+A large limestone amphora, now housed in the Louvre, was found in Amathus.
 This vase dates back to the 6th century BC and weighs 14 tonne.